BBC-Data-Unit/shared-data-unit/README.md

 ### Online casino searches at 'all-time high' during lockdown

-In May 2020 the BBC Shared Data Unit [reported](https://www.bbc.co.uk/news/uk-england-52633355) search interest in online casinos had hit an all-time high in the UK since lockdown began, according to data.
+In May 2020 we [reported](https://www.bbc.co.uk/news/uk-england-52633355) search interest in online casinos had hit an all-time high in the UK since lockdown began, according to data.

 * [Github repo](https://github.com/BBC-Data-Unit/lockdown-gambling)

 ### Coronavirus: Push for cycling despite safety fears

-In May 2020 the BBC Shared Data Unit [reported](https://www.bbc.co.uk/news/uk-52708687) that three in five people felt cycling on the road was too dangerous, as cycling was pushed as an alternative to public transport.
+In May 2020 we [reported](https://www.bbc.co.uk/news/uk-52708687) that three in five people felt cycling on the road was too dangerous, as cycling was pushed as an alternative to public transport.

 * [Github repo](https://github.com/BBC-Data-Unit/cycling_to_work)

 ### Live music circuit 'risks collapse within weeks'

-In May 2020 the BBC Shared Data Unit [reported](https://www.bbc.co.uk/news/uk-england-52573685) on fears that the UK's scene would collapse without government support, as the lockdown left 140,000 performers, agents, promoters and technicians without a steady income since the end of March.
+In May 2020 we [reported](https://www.bbc.co.uk/news/uk-england-52573685) on fears that the UK's scene would collapse without government support, as the lockdown left 140,000 performers, agents, promoters and technicians without a steady income since the end of March.

 * [Github repo](https://github.com/BBC-Data-Unit/coronavirus-livemusic)

 ### Coronavirus: Council bosses 'short-changed' by government fund

-In May 2020, the BBC Shared Data Unit [reported](https://www.bbc.co.uk/news/uk-england-52491817) that emergency council funding during the crisis could fail to cover care costs.
+In May 2020, we [reported](https://www.bbc.co.uk/news/uk-england-52491817) that emergency council funding during the crisis could fail to cover care costs.

 * [Github repo](https://github.com/BBC-Data-Unit/coronavirus_council_funding)